Jean-Baptiste Marie de Piquet, Marquess of Méjanes: Career

 Piquet was the Marquess of Méjanes, the Lord of Albaron, and the Lord of Saint Vincent.
 He served as the First Consul of Arles from 1761 to 1774 and the Royal Secretary of Arles in 1766 and 1784.
 He also served as the First Consul of Aix-en-Provence and State Prosecutor of Provence from 1777 to 1778.

 He worked diligently to improve the lot of his fellow citizens.

 Personal life

 Piquet was a bibliophile and a book collector.
 He had the reputation of being an intelligent, honest, simple, and modest man.
 A large part of his income went toward books.

 In 1759, he married Marie Gabrielle Massilian, imposing on her a relatively austere and economical life despite his fortune.
-On his deathbed, he regretted this lifestyle and wrote his final words to his wife on 30 September 1786: "[I] ask again forgiveness, if I did not contribute to your happiness, as much as I I would have liked during the time that we were united together."
+On his deathbed, he regretted this lifestyle and wrote his final words to his wife on 30 September 1786: "[I] ask again forgiveness, if I did not contribute to your happiness, as much as I would have liked during the time that we were united together."